Surrounded by stunning scenery

 Hay-on-Wye is famous for one thing – books.
 It's a bibliophile's paradise.
 There are millions of them, and they are everywhere.
 The castle's a book shop, the cinema's a book shop, the fire station's a book shop - even the alleyways are book shops.
 And, if you’re lucky enough to visit in May you'll catch the annual Hay Festival of Literature.Get in Touch

-Hay-on-Wye is a quaint little town nestled right on the border of Wales and England, making it the perfect gateway and base to explore the rest of Wales.
+Hay-on-Wye is a quaint little town nestled right on the border of Wales and England, making it the perfect gateway and base to explore the best of Wales.
 The town boasts a magnificent 12th century castle, quirky boutiques and a plethora of unique book shops to discover and explore during your time here.Visit Hay-on-Wye

 More adventurous visitors can attempt to walk up Hay Bluff and the Twmpa, a full day’s hike to complete both that will result in unparalleled views of the surrounding landscapes of both Wales and England.
 Hopefully you will be able to organise your visit during one of the many festivals that take place here, as the town specialises in celebrations of literature, arts and film.
 If you’re planning a stay with us anytime soon, we’ve put together a few interesting facts about the town so you can brush up on your local knowledge before the holiday!Get in Touch